RealKinetic/echoes/README.md

 which means nothing will happen.
 Where the maximum is `1.00` which means an error or latency spike is guranteed to happen.
 Otherwise it is just probabistic.
 Also each action is independent of the previous action.
-Meaning that we don't increase or decrease the likelyhood of an action being trigger based off subsequent actions.
+Meaning that we don't increase or decrease the likelyhood of an action being triggered based off subsequent actions.

 ##### Errors